Thorium/thorium.github.io/FSharpAzure/2-DataUsage/DataUsageEng.md

 ## FreeBase TypeProvider ##

+(If there is a lot of traffic under same IP, the [Freebase](http://www.freebase.com/) will block it for a while.
+Then you have to wait or use [Google registration](https://console.developers.google.com/).)

 You can use interactive to test the code below (but the file path has to correspond the used NuGet-package version, here 2.0.5):

 	[lang=fsharp]